 Drew McIntyre and Taryn Terrell apparently had this kind of relationship.
-They got unwanted police attention, which was described as domestic abuse against Drew by a woman half his size, which lead to ever classy WWE canning her and then trying to do an angle about it with Kelly Kelly starring Terrell.
+They got unwanted police attention, which was described as domestic abuse against Drew by a woman half his size, which lead to ever classy WWE canning her and then trying to do an angle about it with Kelly Kelly in Terrell's place.

 Some wrestlers have alluded to John Morrison and Melina Perez being like this, some seemingly in good fun, such as London And Kendrick, who still hang out, others not so much... the relationship depicted on set sometimes veered this way too but Johnny Nitro did have his limits.
 At other times though it veered toward Sickening Sweethearts.

 Fibber McGee and Molly had Wallace Wimple and Sweetie Face; we never hear from the wife, but apparently she's terrifying, and "Wimp" often puts Sweetie Face in situations likely to kill her — it never works.
 He was so iconic, that for years after, any character appearing in a cartoon from The Golden Age of Animation that copied his distinct voice and mannerisms could safely be assumed to be hen-pecked without further evidence.

 Dylan Thomas managed this twice in Under Milk Wood.
 On one hand, you have the Pughs — Mrs Pugh nags and Mr Pugh reads books called Lives of the Great Poisoners.
 On the other, Mrs Ogmore-Pritchard bosses both her dead husbands.
 Yes, there's no escape.

 Swedish character Lille Fridolf, who started in radio and moved on to films and comics, was thoroughly dominated by his wife Selma, with Selma frequently swinging a rolling pin or other household object at Fridolf.